 The massive Y-12 plant at Oak Ridge was designed to carry out on a large scale what Lawrence had successfully done in his Berkeley lab.
 While the machines in California were called cyclotrons, at Y-12 they were dubbed “calutrons” from CALifornia University cycloTRONs.
-Ground was broken for the Tennessee facility on February 18, 1943.
+Ground was broken for the Y-12 Plant in Tennessee on February 1, 1943, with the first calutron building construction beginning February 18, 1943.

-There were 1,152 calutrons at Y-12.
-The beta calutrons resembled the capital letter D and were arranged in giant ellipses called “racetracks”, while the alpha calutrons were rectangular.
+There were 1,152 calutrons at Y-12 which worked in tandem to process uranium in batches.
+Two sizes of calutrons were used at the Y-12 Plant: Alpha (the larger machines) and Beta (for the smaller machines).
+Alpha I calutrons were arranged in giant ellipses called racetracks, while the Alpha II and the Beta calutrons were rectangular in arrangement.
 Because of wartime shortage of copper, the huge magnetic coils had to be wound with 14,700 tons of silver obtained from the U.S. Treasury.

 Wartime labor shortages forced Tennessee Eastman Corporation to recruit young women, mostly recent high school graduates and farm girls.
 Even though they were not told what they were producing, the women were very adept at the controls.
 They worked in cubicles and were called “cubicle girls” (back then the term “calutron” was secret).

 Known now as the “calutron girls,” the women proved in a week-long test to have a better feel for how to adjust the knobs to optimize production than Ph.D. physicists who were constantly fiddling with the controls.